skuppa/bitnet-java-libs/README.md

 [Bitnet](https://bitnet.io/) is an enterprise grade digital commerce platform delivering the security, reliability and scalability demanded by global businesses.
 There are a number of ways of integrating with the platform; The Java SDK is one of the integrations.
 You can find full details on the platform and all integrations in the [implementation guide](https://developer.bitnet.io/implementation_guide).

+The SDK is a convenient abstract layer over the Bitnet RESTful API and webhooks.
+It allows you to integrate with the Bitnet services quickly and easily when you do not need the finer grained control and flexibility offered by the RESTful API.

 The following document should provide all the information you need to get up and running with the SDK.

 ## Prerequisites